jripke74/fs-date-conversion-program/README.md

 # fs-date-conversion-program

+In this lab, you'll build a program to convert a date from one format to another.

 Build a Date Conversion Program
 In this lab, you will code a date conversion program that converts a given date to different formats.
 For example, the current date Fri Sep 27 2024 16:04:43 GMT+0500 (Pakistan Standard Time) would be formatted in the following 2 ways: